Commercial Photographer Zuzia Zawada

-Zuzia Zawada, is a fashion, beauty and commercial photographer based in London, UK.
+Zuzia Zawada is a fashion, beauty and commercial photographer based in London, UK.
 Today we bring you her interview about her career.
 She discover her passion for fashion photography when she moved to London.

-How is the fashion in your country?
+How is fashion in your country?

 I originally come from Poland, back there, when I was younger, I did not hear about fashion much.
 Only when I moved to the UK and discovered my passion for fashion photography I have started learning about the industry.
 London is an incredible place and the right place to be when it comes to fashion.
 It is so multicultural, with incredible creative such as fashion designers, make-up artists, and hair stylists, nail technicians and more.
-We have main Fashion Week twice a year and Men’s fashion weeks.
+We have the main Fashion Week twice a year and Men’s fashion weeks.
 We also have many fantastic off schedule events such as Fashion Scout, discovering emerging great talents.

 How would you define beauty?

 That is a very interesting question.
-I remember being fascinated defining beauty when I was little and my observations on how others perceive beauty in a different way.
+I remember being fascinated by defining beauty when I was little and my observations on how others perceive beauty in a different way.
 For me, beauty is something unique, something original and captivating.
 It can be unusual colours, it can be a moment in time.
 When it comes to models, it is hard to describe, but I can see it straight away.
 Depending on a brief, it can be something to do with quirky features about the girl such as crossed eyes or big ears.
 Or it can be hair vulnerability or strong empowering eyes.

 Were you educated in photography, or are yourself taught photographer?

-I do not like to say I am self taught as everyone learns from somewhere.
+I do not like to say I am self-taught as everyone learns from somewhere.
 I am a Fine Art graduate so I think this has helped me in terms of understanding colours and composition.
 I started experimenting with pinhole cameras and film when I was a teenager.